fva-net/rexs-api-cpp/README.md

 # Supported Platforms

 The library can be used on

 - Linux
 - Windows
 - Mac OS X

 You need a C++17 compatible compiler to use the library.
+The library should also build with C++20 and C++23.

 # Getting Started

 In order to use REXSapi it is most convinient to just include the `Rexsapi.hxx` header.
-Mind that you have to include this header along the `REXSAPI_MINIZ_IMPL` define right before the include in *exactly* one compilation unit (cpp file) in order to add the miniz implementation to the project.
+Mind that you have to include this header along the `REXSAPI_MINIZ_IMPL` define right before the include in _exactly_ one compilation unit (cpp file) in order to add the miniz implementation to the project.

 ```cpp
 #define REXSAPI_MINIZ_IMPL